LIFEHUBBER

 AniGen is a framework for generating animatable 3D assets from a single image, with outputs that include mesh, skeleton, and skinning for downstream animation and simulation workflows.

 The project presents AniGen as a unified system for producing rigged, animate-ready 3D assets rather than static 3D geometry alone.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is